Naveen94/Flash_Breaker/README.md

 Step 2: Then click run.bat.

-Step 3: Once you get the message "Finished", go and see the findings inside the decompiled folder.
+Step 3: Once you get the message "Finished", go and see the findings inside decompiled folder.